cleentfaar/slack/README.md

 Access your Slack Team's API through PHP.

-**NOTE:** If your project is built on top of the Symfony Framework, consider using the bundle I created for it [here](https://github.com/cleentfaar/CLSlackBundle).
+*If your project is built on top of the Symfony Framework, consider using the bundle I created for it: [SlackBundle](https://github.com/cleentfaar/CLSlackBundle).
-Additionally, the bundle provides [console commands](https://github.com/cleentfaar/CLSlackBundle/blob/master/Resources/doc/commands.md) for all the Slack API methods that are implemented by this library.
+*If you would like to access the Slack API from the command-line, consider installing the [slack-cli](https://github.com/cleentfaar/slack-cli) package.*

 [![Build Status](https://secure.travis-ci.org/cleentfaar/slack.svg)](http://travis-ci.org/cleentfaar/slack)
 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/cleentfaar/slack/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/cleentfaar/slack/?branch=master)